 A good set of plates should come with pads to make your armor more comfortable.

-Keep your cats away from them.
+But keep your cats away from them!

 Each plate must fit snugly in its pocket in order to stay in place (instead of sliding around and exposing your heart and lungs to supersonic lead).